laurmcco/judeanpillarfigurineexhibit/pages/rti.md

 ## How to cite
 McCormick, Lauren K. 2024.
 "Let There Be Light: Relighting and Recoloring Ancient Artifacts," access date, https://laurmcco.github.io/judeanpillarfigurineexhibit/rti.html

+All images and text on this exhibit are the intellectual property of Lauren K. McCormick unless otherwise stated.
+Images may be used for educational and non-commercial purposes with attribution.
+For all other uses please contact lauren.k.mccormick.phd@gmail.com